-Even the friarbirds are starting to grow quiet and the drongoes human footprint in its soil?
-No. There is a distant hum of traffic on Dick Ward Drive and your ears are soon to be shat-tered by a B-52 taking off right over your head.
-You're only ten minutes from Nichtelif chone
+An island with scarcely a human footprint in its soil?

+No. There is a distant hum of traffic on Dick Ward Drive and your ears are soon to be shattered by a B-52 taking off right over your head.

+You're only ten minutes from Nighteliff shops.